Skip to main content

 What you will learn

 Our undergraduate program is hands-on, with opportunities for field work and undergraduate research.
 For many students, the highlight of their undergraduate experience is the department's six-week summer field school based in Canon City, Colorado.
-Follow this link to more information or contact an advsior.

 MAJOR COURSE REQUIREMENTS